-Audi e-tron GT Review
+Audi e-tron GT Review & Prices

-The electric Audi RS e-tron GT has more performance than you’ll ever need and the ability to entertain on a twisty road, but Tesla still does a longer electric range.
+The electric Audi RS e-tron GT has more performance than you’ll ever need and the ability to entertain on a twisty road, but Tesla still does a longer electric range

-The RS e-tron GT weights a portly 2.3 tonnes, which you’d think would prove troublesome on a twisty road, but it isn’t so.
+The RS e-tron GT weighs a hefty 2.3 tonnes, which you’d think would prove troublesome on a twisty road, but it isn’t so.
 The Audi changes direction well, helped by the four-wheel steering, four-wheel drive and rear limited-slip differential, plus the fact that the batteries are stored in the floor, lowering its centre of gravity.
 It grips strongly, too, but if there’s a downside, it’s that the brakes feel a touch artificial at first.

 As with most electric cars, the Audi RS e-tron GT is very quiet indeed, although you can pay a bit extra for it to make a noise.
 Oh yes, Audi has engineered in an optional unusual electronic ‘whoom’ noise when you accelerate.
 You can decide whether it’s worth shelling out extra for.

-The RS e-tron GT weighs a considerable 2.3 tonnes, but you'd never know it from the way it drives.
+The RS e-tron GT weighs a considerable 2.3 tonnes, but you'd never know it from the way it drives

 The Audi e-tron GT was co-designed with Porsche and is based on the same underpinnings as the Taycan.
 As a result, it looks just as wide and purposeful and has a similar sloping roofline.
 The rear doors blend into the wide haunches to give the appearance of a sporty coupe, despite the fact it’s a four-door electric car.